A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Approximating model-free price bounds with neural networks

-\item[(d)]Theorem~\ref{thm_convergence} is also applicable to a single pre-specified continuous payoff function $\Phi$ when setting $\Phi_\theta = \Phi$ for all $\theta \in \Theta$. \item[(e)] Note that we restrict the assertion of Theorem~\ref{thm_convergence}~(d) to $n=1$ to make sure that $\Delta_i^k$, which is the output of the neural network, is a number, not a function. \item[(f)] An analogue result as in Theorem~\ref{thm_convergence}~(c) and Theorem~\ref{thm_convergence}~(d) for optimal sub-hedging strategies can be obtained in the same way. \end{itemize} \end{rem}
+\item[(d)]Theorem~\ref{thm_convergence} is also applicable to a single pre-specified continuous payoff function $\Phi$ when setting $\Phi_\theta = \Phi$ for all $\theta \in \Theta$. \item[(e)] Note that we restrict the assertion of Theorem~\ref{thm_convergence}~(d) to $n=1$ to make sure that $\Delta_i^k$, which is the output of the neural network, is a number, not a function. \item[(f)] An analogue result as in Theorem~\ref{thm_convergence}~(c) and Theorem~\ref{thm_convergence}~(d) for optimal sub-hedging strategies can be obtained in the same way. { \item[(g)] We highlight that our approach computes \emph{model-independent} price bounds, i.e., no assumptions on underlying financial models are imposed and market prices of call and put options are considered as exogenous inputs.
+Nevertheless, in a frictionless market, it is possible for each arbitrage-free sample $\left(\boldsymbol{K}, \B{\pi},\B{S_{t_0}}, \theta\right)$ to find a stochastic model (in which call option prices are given endogenously) that is consistent with this data, compare e.g. \cite{davis2007range}.
+Therefore one could understand the model-independent price bounds obtained with respect to the given sample $\left(\boldsymbol{K}, \B{\pi},\B{S_{t_0}}, \theta\right)$ also as the prices of hedging strategies in such a consistent model.
+However, note that such a model (expressed by a probability measure) would be different for each considered sample.} \end{itemize} \end{rem}

 Finally, Algorithm~\ref{algo_training_nn} describes, relying on the results from Theorem~\ref{thm_convergence}, how one can train a neural network which approximates these price bounds.

 \begin{rem} To compute model-independent price bounds given option prices, we can use e.g. a linear programming approach based on grid discretization as proposed in \cite{eckstein2019robust}, \cite{guo2019computational}, or \cite{henry2013automated}.
 If the payoff function only depends on one future maturity and is continuous piecewise affine (CPWA, see e.g. \cite[Example 3.2.]{neufeld2020model}) we can also use the numerically very efficient algorithm proposed in \cite{neufeld2020model}.
 If the payoff function fulfils a so-called martingale Spence--Mirrleess condition\footnote{This means that $\frac{\partial^3}{\partial xy^2}\Phi(x,y)$ exists and satisfies $\frac{\partial^3}{\partial xy^2}\Phi(x,y) >0$ for all $x,y$.} one can apply the algorithm presented in \cite{henry2019martingale}.
 For multiple time-steps, another possibility is to apply the penalization approach presented in \cite{eckstein2019computation}.
 The minimization is then performed using a stochastic gradient descent algorithm with some penalization parameter $\gamma$ which enforces the optimizing strategy to be a super-hedge. \end{rem}